 Deciding which to choose will be different for everyone.
 Are you a thrill seeker?
 Do you want to meet the characters?
 This is why a daily plan is a good idea.
 I made my itinerary by deciding which days we would be staying up late for to watch the fireworks and then giving ourselves a lie in the following morning, but on the days when we want to be at the parks early, I didn’t have a late night the previous evening.
 This starts the plan to determine which parks you may visit on what days.
 As you can choose your dining reservations at 180 days prior to your holiday then this helps you plan your reservations.
 Once you have those in place, by the time you reach 60 days (30 days if staying off Disney property) then you have a good idea of which Fastpasses you may need on which days.

-It’s possible to get five Fastpasses per day if you are clever about how you book your Fastpasses originaly.
+It’s possible to get more Fastpasses per day if you are clever about how you book your Fastpasses originally.
 Once you have used your three Fastpasses for the day then you can go to one of the number of Fastpass+ Kiosks dotted around the parks and select a fourth.
+Alternatively you can use the My Disney Experience app.
 Once you have used your fourth you can go back and get your fifth.
 This will only work if one of your three choices for the day don’t include late night fireworks as you’ll have to wait until the fireworks are over before you can select a fourth choice.
 It is something to think about when planning your days.
-As of Spring 2016 you can now also add additional Fastpass choices via your My Disney Experience App which makes the process a lot easier.

 My Disney Experience will give you choices for selecting your Fastpasses when you enter your choices for the days.
 Sometimes the selections don’t flow very well and see you walking all over the parks to be able to make all of your Fastpasses.
 This is something to think about when selecting your choices.
 My tips would be to ensure you select your top choice for the day and then tweak the times and choices for the other two to get the best plan for your day.